adobe/oss-contributors/README.md

    awesome so this should never take more than a minute, though do keep an eye on your bill as, well, money goes fast ;)
 6. Bask in sweet, sweet data.

+# Contributing

+Firstly, check out our [contribution guidelines](.github/CONTRIBUTING.md).
+Secondly, there are probably way better ways of doing this!
+For example, I've noticed that the company field info is somewhat available directly in BigQuery, so probably the whole "use a MySQL DB" thing is dumb.
+I'm grateful for any help 🙏.